MaterializeInc/terraform-provider-materialize/docs/data-sources/source_reference.md

 page_title: "materialize_source_reference Data Source - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  The materialize_source_reference data source retrieves information about a Materialize source's references, including details about namespaces, columns, and last update times.
+  The materialize_source_reference data source retrieves a list of available upstream references for a given Materialize source.
+These references represent potential tables that can be created based on the source, but they do not necessarily indicate references the source is already ingesting.
+This allows users to see all upstream data that could be materialized into tables.
 ---

 # materialize_source_reference (Data Source)

-The `materialize_source_reference` data source retrieves information about a Materialize source's references, including details about namespaces, columns, and last update times.
+The `materialize_source_reference` data source retrieves a list of *available* upstream references for a given Materialize source.
+These references represent potential tables that can be created based on the source, but they do not necessarily indicate references the source is already ingesting.
+This allows users to see all upstream data that could be materialized into tables.

 ## Example Usage